-It’s that time of the year again.
+It’s that time of the year again!
+It’s October!
 Everywhere you look, there are jack-o-lanterns, skulls, and all things spooky.
 Halloween has arrived!
-And the vast majority of people don’t give too much thought to how the costumes, candy and decorations get on their store shelves in time.
+And most people don’t think too much about how the goodies get on their store shelves on time.

-A little known fact is that trucking companies are at the center of the Halloween mania every year.
-There was a time when Halloween wasn’t nearly as prevalent in our culture as it is today.
-In fact, the collective significance of Halloween is growing by the year.
+A little known fact is that New York trucking companies are at the center of the Halloween mania every year.
+There was a time when Halloween wasn’t nearly as popular in our culture as it is today.
+In fact, the significance of Halloween is growing by the year.

 Retailers used to designate a very small section of their stores to Halloween-related merchandise.
-The presence of Halloween in your average American store was usually pretty subtle.
+The presence of Halloween in your average American store was usually pretty subtle and easy to miss.
 You wouldn’t quite notice it unless you were seeking it out intentionally.
 And oh, how times have changed!

 Nowadays, we have multiple stores dedicated entirely to Halloween.
-And they’re filled with costumes, pumpkins, enormous bags of candy, decorations, make-up, and any other Halloween-centric product you can imagine.
+We fill the stores with costumes, pumpkins, enormous bags of candy, decorations, make-up, and any other Halloween-centric product you can imagine.
 And as stated previously, most people don’t peruse the shelves and ponder just what it took to get all of the tricks and treats to them on time.